bridgetownrb/bridgetown/bridgetown-website/src/_docs/core-concepts.md

 ## Server-Side Rendering and Dynamic Routes

 For most content-rich websites intended for marketing, educational, or publishing purposes (blogs, etc.), a statically-built and deployed site may be all you need.
-But there may be times when you need a real backend running for your site, either to provide API endpoints your principal pages can communicate with via JavaScript, or to offer actual routes that are fully SSR'd (Server-Side Rendered).
+But there may be times when you need a real backend running for your site, either to provide API endpoints your principal pages can communicate with via JavaScript, or to offer actual routes that are fully <abbr title="Server-Side Rendered">SSR'd</abbr>.

-Bridgetown 1.0 ships with an early look at a [full SSR pipeline powered by the Roda web toolkit](/docs/routes).
-Roda, like Rails or Sinatra, takes full advantage of Ruby's Rack ecosystem and offers a minimalist yet elegant DSL (Domain-Specific Language) for defining and handling routes via a "routing tree" as well as processing request/response cycles.
+Bridgetown provides a [full SSR pipeline powered by the Roda web toolkit](/docs/routes).
+Roda, like Rails or Sinatra, takes full advantage of Ruby's Rack ecosystem and offers a minimalist yet elegant <abbr title="Domain-Specific Language">DSL</abbr> for defining and handling routes via a "routing tree" as well as processing request/response cycles.
 Accepting form data or JSON payloads is a snap, and there's even a core plugin you can configure to enable dynamic, file-based routing with all of Bridgetown's template engines and component rendering at your disposal.

 ## What to Learn Next